3 Reasons Why Cybersecurity Should be Every Firm's Priority

-In today’s hyper-connected world, all organisations have become vulnerable to cybercrimes, data breaches, and other issues related to information security management.
+In today’s hyper-connected world, all organizations have become vulnerable to cybercrimes, data breaches and other issues related to information security management.
 Experiencing cyber-attacks is not a matter of if but when.
-For this reason, maintaining the security of accounting data among firms in the past decade has become one of their most pressing concerns.
+For this reason, employing cybersecurity risk management for accounting data among firms has become a priority in the past decade.

-The American Institute of CPAs (AICPA) defines a cyber-crime as a deliberate commission of an illegal act with the aid of a computer or other technologies.
+The American Institute of CPAs (AICPA) defines cybercrime as a deliberate commission of an illegal act with the aid of a computer or other technologies.
 This includes sending malicious content containing computer viruses, phishing, and orchestrating a distributed denial of service (DDoS) attack, among others.

-With the rise of the Internet of Things, the risk of falling prey to such attacks has inevitably increased.
+With the rise of the Internet of Things (IoT), the risk of falling prey to such attacks has inevitably increased.
 Why should your accounting firm take cyber-security management seriously?
 Below, we list the three major risks that all firms face in today’s business landscape.

 Cyber-attacks are no longer as simple as the viruses that come with chain emails in the late ‘90s.
 Some cybercrimes can be as sophisticated as a corporate account takeover, in which a cybercriminal illicitly acquires login credentials using a Trojan virus.
 This allows the cybercriminal to hijack your system and gain access to your bank funds.
 Thereafter, the criminal wires the funds to an account they control.

-Chief financial officers (CFOs), chief accounting officers (CAOs), treasurers, and controllers are particularly at risk for they most likely have access to their firm’s funds.
+Chief financial officers (CFOs), chief accounting officers (CAOs), treasurers, and controllers are particularly at risk for they are most likely the ones with access to their firm’s funds.
 For this reason, they should have a thorough understanding of what controls they do have over their online banking transactions.

 Aside from the financial loss, inadequate efforts to guarantee the security of information could also have grave consequences for a firm’s clients.
 Small- to medium-sized businesses can even go bankrupt when their financial data is compromised.

-Given that CPAs are in a unique position as financial data aggregators, it is crucial that CPAs should fully understand the importance of keeping their clients’ information secure.
+Given that CPAs are in a unique position as financial data aggregators, it is crucial that they fully understand the importance of keeping their clients’ information secure.
 Controls and measures should be implemented to guarantee the security of such data.

-Not only will cyber-security issues lead to losing money, resources, and clients, it can also damage your firm’s reputation.
-Cyber-security attacks can be a major public relations problem for the firm involved, such as when the breach involves identity theft and ransomware.
+Not only will cyber security issues lead to losing money, resources, and clients, but it can also damage your firm’s reputation.
+Cyber security attacks can be a major public relations problem for the firm involved, such as when the breach involves identity theft and ransomware.
 For this reason, accounting firms should take a proactive stance when it comes to cyber-security.

 What Can Be Done?